-NCLD will award twelve $1,500 scholarships to those students who experienced significant disruptions in their college plans due to COVID-19.
+NCLD will award twelve $1,500 scholarships to those students who experienced significant disruptions in their undergraduate or graduate plans due to COVID-19.
 Eligible students will need to complete an application at this link.
 Finalists will be asked to complete a short 20-minute interview before decisions are made.

 What counts as a “significant disruption” due to COVID-19?

 We consider disruptions to be any of the following:

 - A change of enrollment, from one school to another, due to COVID-19

 - A change of financial aid/status as a result of COVID-19

 - A change in credit load that impacts your financial aid and/or expected completion date